ecepulse/software-competition/Web/README.md

 ## Web Competition

-### Level 1
+### Level 1 - CSS

-Develop a website without changing the HTML (make it pretty with CSS)
+You are given markup in `index.html`.
+If you view this in a web browser, it does not look pretty.
+Edit the `index.css` file to make it pretty.

-### Level 2
+### Level 2 - DOM Manipulation

-DOM Manipulation
+Edit the `index.js` file to manipulate the HTML Document Object Model (DOM).

-### Level 3
+### Level 3 - AJAX

-DOM Manipulation with AJAX
+Edit the `index.js` file to make AJAX calls and display the results.

 ### Level 4

-Make a chrome extension with the CUMTD API
+Make a chrome extension with the [CUMTD API](https://developer.cumtd.com/).